davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

 <div class="border border-info rounded sm-shadow py-3 bg-light px-3 mb-3">
     This is an oversimplification.
-Earlier in the request cycle, an event listener looks at the incoming request and makes decisions about authentication and authorization -- more about that in the
+Earlier in the request cycle, an event listener looks at the incoming request and makes decisions about authentication and authorization -- more about that <a href="#authentication-and-authorization">below</a> and in the
     <a href="/documentation/authentication-and-authorization.html">section on authentication and authorization</a>.
 </div>